 -2.
-Learn and develop an intuitive understanding of the fluid mechanics when the inertial effect of the fluid is negligible compared with the term viscous term
+Learn and develop an intuitive understanding of the fluid mechanics when the inertial effect

 -3.
 Acquire an intuitive knowledge of the physical phenomena that governs the forces of the dynamics of fluid around objects and understand the fundamentals of the flow on aerodynamic profiles and calculate the resistance forces and lifting forces of airfoils